Skip to main content

 Despite the passage of time and advances in prevention and treatment, HIV/AIDS continues to affect many people around the world.
 Today’s younger people are living in a time when the disease is known to be controllable, and they may have limited knowledge about the history of HIV/AIDS and a lesser sense of urgency or concern about it.
 However, the public’s attitude toward the populations that are currently in the forefront of the epidemic remains one of stigmatization.

-In the medical field, research has produced ever more effective drugs that slow the disease but do not stop it, and the cost of these drugs remains beyond the reach of many.
+In the medical field, research has produced ever more effective drugs that slow the disease but do not stop it.
 No vaccine has proven effective in preventing HIV, and so the epidemic continues to spread, primarily among those high-risk persons living in disadvantaged and marginalized groups: the poor, people of color, people in prison, people who inject drugs, people who exchange sex for money or goods, and men who have sex with men.
 Many do not realize they are infected and may unknowingly transmit the virus to others.

 Healthcare professionals have a vital role in meeting the goals for elimination of new HIV infections.
 These are built on the following key strategies: